Groups and Committees

 Writing Life Stories – Ron Dorr

 Writing Life Stories meets during Education Hour on the first Sunday of every month.
 People bring something that they have written or something that they have read and want to share with the group.
 This past year, we have been focusing on poems, letters, and autobiographical writing.
 One result has been the publication of Eunice Creswell’s book of poetry, now available in our church library for anyone to read.
 You do not have to have written anything to contribute in our sessions.
 But you are surely welcome to join the discussion after someone else’s contribution.
 In that conversation, loss and love, joy and sorrow, renewal and religion, laughter and seriousness often walk hand in hand.
-One member once said, “It’s better than psychiatry.”
+At one recent meeting, we discussed how to stay positive and write faithfully in troubling times.
+In another session, two visitors not only added valuable contributions but also complimented the keen observation, poetic language, and therapeutic value of our conversations.

 Chancel Choir – Marlene Brewbaker, Connor Koppin